-The American Intellectual Property Law Association (AIPLA) is a national bar association made up of primarily lawyers in private and corporate practice, in government service, and in the academic community.
+The American Intellectual Property Law Association (AIPLA), formed in 1897, is a national bar association made up of primarily lawyers in private and corporate practice, in government service, and in the academic community.
 AIPLA represents individuals, companies and institutions involved directly or indirectly in the practice of patent, trademark, copyright and unfair competition law, as well as other fields of law affecting intellectual property.

 AIPLA has approximately 15,000 members involved directly or indirectly in the practice of patent, trademark, copyright and unfair competition law.